digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 3. `HTTP GET 200` response including the OpenID4VP authorization request object.
 The included `presentation_definition` requests the presentation of a valid payment credential from the wallet.
 4. Wallet request consents to present the payment credential from the payer.
 5. Payer consents to the presentation.
-6. `HTTP POST` OpenID4VP authorization response.
+6. `HTTP POST` OpenID4VP authorization response using `response_mode=direct_post`.
 The response includes a verifiable presentation of a payment credential.
 This will trigger the initation of a payment.
     Note over payee: initate payment...
 7. `HTTP POST` 302 Redirect to SCA